moneta-rb/moneta/SPEC.markdown

 ### <code>clear</code>

 Completely empty all keys and values from the key-value-store.
 Adapters MAY allow a namespace during initialization, which can scope this operation to a particular subset of keys.
 After calling <code>clear</code>, a <code>[]</code> operation MUST return nil for every possible key, and a <code>key?</code> query MUST return false for every possible key.

+# Additional Options Hashes

+The following methods may all take an additional Hash as a final argument.
+This allows the client to send additional options which can be specified by the adapter (and which may be specified by extensions to this specification).

+* fetch
+* store
+* delete
+* key?
+* clear

+In the case of methods with optional arguments, the Hash MUST be provided as the final argument, and all optional arguments MUST be specified.

+Keys in this Hash MUST be Strings or Symbols.
+If they are Strings, they MUST be prefixed with a unique namespace.
+Namespaces MUST be separated from the name of the key with a single ".".
+The namespace SHOULD be the name of the gem that exposes the key.

+Keys in this Hash MUST NOT be Symbols unless this specification or an official extension to this specification defines a Symbol key.

 # Key Equality